-Note that (14) is just a graphical representation (parsing) of the formula (13) with implicitly added parentheses,

-$$((\neg y) \lor x) \land (((x \lor y) \lor z) \land (\neg z)),$$ the nodes labeled by \vee or \wedge have always fan-in 2.
-In contrast, (15) treats disjunction and conjunction as operations of unspecified arity (thanks to their associativity), which allows us to reduce the depth of the tree.
-We leave the precise explanation of the transformation (13) \rightarrow (15) to the reader.
+We now introduce a new model of computation, based on a different architecture than Turing machine.
+A close connection between the two models will appear later, maybe with a little surprise.
+Motivating example.
+It is a common practice that to find the semantics of a formal expression: arithmetical term, formula, program code, or even sentence of natural language, we represent it as a tree.
+Usually, there are many ways of doing it.
+For example a propositional formula $$(\neg y \lor x) \land (x \lor y \lor z) \land (\neg z) \tag{22}$$ can be represented but also Note that (23) is just a graphical representation (parsing) of the formula (22) with implicitly added parentheses, $$\left(\left(\neg y \right) \lor x \right) \land \left(\left(\left(x \lor y \right) \lor z \right) \land \left(\neg z \right) \right),$$ the nodes labeled by \lor or \land have always fan-in 2.
+In contrast, (24) treats disjunction and conjunction as operations of unspecified arity (thanks to their associativity), which allows us to reduce the depth of the tree.
+We leave the precise explanation of the transformation (22) \rightarrow (24) to the reader.
 In any case, given a valuation of the variables x, y, z, we can easily evaluate the formula in a bottom-up manner.
 We use 0 and 1 also as logical values, with 0 = false and 1 = true.
-Then, a node labeled \vee gets value 1 if at least one of its children has value 1, and a node labeled \wedge gets value 1 if all its children have value 1.
+Then, a node labeled \lor gets value 1 if at least one of its children has value 1, and a node labeled \land gets value 1 if all its children have value 1.
 A node labeled \neg changes the value of its (unique) child.
-For example, given an evaluation v(x) = v(y) = v(z) = 1, the representation (15) yields hence the formula is false in this case.
+For example, given an evaluation v(x) = v(y) = v(z) = 1, the representation (24) yields hence the formula is false in this case.

 Note that the evaluation procedure will work equally well if we merge some nodes inducing the same subtrees.
 We thus obtain a graph which is not necessarily a tree.
-(17) represents such a graph obtained from (15).
+(26) represents such a graph obtained from (24).
 Although, in our previous figures, we have omitted the orientation of arrows for simplicity, it is clear that it has been implicitly assumed.
 We now make it explicit:

-The above examples suggest a generalization of formulas to more compact expressions that we will now introduce.
+(25) The above examples suggest a generalization of formulas to more compact expressions that we will now introduce.
 Basic definition.
 A Boolean circuit, also called logical circuit, or simply a circuit, is a directed acyclic graph C with labels on the nodes, satisfying the requirements below.
 The nodes of a circuit are usually called gates, and the edges are often called wires.
 We fix some countable set of symbols $\{x_1, x_2, \ldots\}$.
-The requirements of circuit follow.
+The requirements of circuit follow. - 1.
+There is a number $n \in \mathbb{N}$, such that, for each i = 1, ..., n, C has exactly one node labeled x_i , and exactly one node labeled $\overline{x_i}$.
+These gates have fan-in 0 (no predecessors).
+The gates labeled by x_i 's are called input gates, and those labeled by $\overline{x_i}$'s negated input gates. - 2.
+The nodes labeled by \lor (called Or-gates), and by \land (And-gates) have arbitrary fan-in and fan-out. - 3.
+One gate is distinguished as an output gate; it has fan-out 0 (no successors). - 4.
+There are no other labels.